 Practically speaking, God should be worshipped and honored every day of the week.
 However, one day of the week should be set aside, where no regular work is done and where special focus is given to communion and personal relationship with God and study of His Word.
 The Scriptures indicate that this Sabbath day

-In the 12th Century, St. Malachy O’Morgair, the Archbishop of Armagh, Ireland, prophesied a sequence of Popes to come.
-Here are St. Malachy’s names (in italics) for the final five Popes:
+In the 12th Century, St. Malachy O’Morgair, the Archbishop of Armagh, Ireland, had a prophetic vision of the 112 popes following Pope Celestine II, who died in 1144.
+The descriptions of all 112 Popes are here: St. Malachy's Prophecy of the Final 112 Popes.
+These are St. Malachy’s names (in italics) for the final five Popes:

 combination of religions